 This time last year, I wrote: “COVID-19 changed everything”.

 While dividend cuts are not fun to endure as a dividend investor, they can be sign of responsible management action to support long-term shareholders.
 After all, total returns matter.

 Then again, dividend cuts can be a trigger for any DIY stock investor to re-evaluate their portfolio.
 And so I did.

 As a buy-and-hold investor, I tend to make very few changes but last year was a bit of an exception.
 I made many changes when compared to previous years.
 I’ve highlighted the key ones below:

 - I liquidated HR.UN.
-I sold out of HR.UN (a couple hundred shares) and instead bought more REI.UN inside my TFSA last summer.
+I sold out of HR.UN (a couple hundred shares).

 - We bought XAW.
 I’m far from a perfect investor and so I’m trying to overcome some long-standing bias to Canadian and U.S. dividend paying stocks by investing in companies and countries from around the world.
 I feel owning iShares XAW is a great fund to help overcome that lack of diversification so we bought a few hundred XAW units for our TFSAs earlier this year.

 Quite simply, as a fund of funds, iShares XAW is a simple, low-cost way to own U.S. international, and emerging market stocks.